 While Penny’s particular expertise includes all matters arising under the Fair Work Act, claims involving restraints of trade, contractual disputes and discrimination law, she also appears regularly in litigation involving disposition of assets, and in succession, professional liability and possession matters.
 Penny is in addition appointed a part time Tribunal Member in the Consumer and Commercial Division of the New South Wales Civil and Administrative Tribunal.

 Penny is known for her responsiveness and strategic, client-focused approach to litigation, and is sharply attuned to the client’s interest in achieving the best possible end goal.

-Before being called to the Bar, Penny practised as a solicitor in the areas of employment and discrimination law between 2000 and 2005, acting for corporate and government clients, as well as employer associations, and in 2004 undertook an internship with the International Labour Office in Geneva, Switzerland.
+Before being called to the Bar, Penny practised as a solicitor in the areas of employment, industrial and discrimination law between 2000 and 2005, acting for corporate and government clients, as well as employer associations, and undertook an internship with the International Labour Office in Geneva, Switzerland.

-While completing her degrees, Penny worked as a policy advisor for the then Human Rights and Equal Opportunity Commission and was a representative of the former HREOC at the NSW Pay Equity Inquiry in 1998 on a pro bono basis.
+While completing her degrees, Penny worked as a policy advisor for the Human Rights and Equal Opportunity Commission (now the Australian Human Rights Commission), during which time she was a contributor to the Report of the National Pregnancy and Work Inquiry 1999 and was a representative of the former HREOC at the NSW Pay Equity Inquiry in 1998 on a pro bono basis.